Description Graphs, Matrix-Power Stabilizations and Graph Isomorphism in Polynomial Time: Decision Procedure of Graph Isomorphism and the Complexity

 As is well known, if the graph isomorphism problem is polynomial-time solvable to connected simple graphs, so is the problem of graph isomorphism in general.
 We will therefore focus on a decision procedure to connected simple graphs.

 Before introducing the decision procedure $\mathtt{GI}$, some preparations are needed.
-Given any two connected simple graphs $A_1,A_2$ over $[n]$ such that the labels to the edges of them are $x\in\Var$ and the labels to blank edges (and vertices) are $x_0$, in order to make directly use of the conclusion in previous sections\footnote{The usage of a wing graph in $\mathtt{GI}$ is not essential, and the last vertex in wing graph can be safely deleted.
-The reason of constructing a wing graph here is that the conclusions obtained previously are subject to connected simple graphs or binding graphs of connected simple graphs.}, we have to combine them into one connected simple graph, which is called a wing graph of $A_1$ and $A_2$.
+Given any two connected simple graphs $A_1,A_2$ over $[n]$ such that the labels to the edges of them are $x\in\Var$ and the labels to blank edges (and vertices) are $x_0$, in order to make directly use of the conclusion in previous sections\footnote{The usage of a wing graph in $\mathtt{GI}$ is not essential, the reason of constructing a wing graph here is that the conclusions obtained previously are subject to connected simple graphs or binding graphs of connected simple graphs.}, we have to combine them into one connected simple graph, which is called a wing graph of $A_1$ and $A_2$.

 The wing graph $A$ over $[2n+1]$ is a connected simple graph of order $2n+1$ such that the induced subgraph of $A$ by $[n]$ is just $A_1$, and the induced graph by $[n+1..2n]$ is just $A_2$.
 The last vertex of $A$ is adjacent to all vertices in $[2n]$.
 Formally,